Operation Haudegen: German bases 1942–1943

 Nussbaum, another Kriegsmarine meteorological party, commanded by Dr Franz Nusser, departed Norway in to return to Svalbard and re-occupy the Knospe base at Signehamna that had spent the winter of 1941–1942 gathering weather data.
 Two journeys to Svalbard were made and Nussbaum became operational in November 1942.
 During the winter of 1942–1943, Nussbaum needed no air supply but in May, spare parts were needed for its motor and hydrogen generators.
-The supplies were dropped by a Fw 200 of KG 40 which flew from Vaernes on 6, 8 and 18 May, collecting weather data en route.
-On 20 June 1943, Nussbaum was surprised by a Norwegian commando patrol, commanded by Kaptein E. Ullring with Fenrik Augensen, surveying Kongs Fjord and Kross Fjord in a gunboat.
+The supplies were dropped by a Fw 200 of KG 40 which flew from Vaernes on 6, 8 and 18 May, collecting weather data en route On 20 June 1943, Nussbaum was surprised by a Norwegian commando patrol.

+When surveying surveying Kongs Fjord and Kross Fjord in a gunboat, Kaptein E. Ullring with Fenrik Augensen spotted several Germans.
 Five of the six Germans escaped to the coast of the Mitra peninsula but Heinz Kohler, who was closer to the water, was killed by the Norwegians near Signehamna.
 The weather party had managed to send a distress call before they fled and (Kapitănleutnant Herbert Sickel), cruising off Svalbard, embarked the party on 22 June.
 The Nussbaum party had seen a Fw 200 overhead but had not been spotted.
 On 26 June, U-302 rendezvoused with (Kapitănleutnant Hans Benker) to transfer the party, which arrived at Narvik on 28 June.